Major search for missing baby after aristocrat and boyfriend arrested

 He said there had been more than 350 calls to police from the public with information following previous appeals.

-Anyone who may be able to assist in the search for the couple’s baby is urged to contact 999.
+Anyone who may be ble to assist in the search for the couple’s baby is urged to contact 999.